 Directions

-Follow these step-by-step instructions to make your spinach ravioli:
+Follow these steps to make your spinach ravioli:

 1. Prepare the Pasta Dough

-Begin by mixing the flour and salt in a large bowl.
-Make a well in the center and crack the egg into it.
-Gradually mix the flour into the egg using a fork.
-Add water, a tablespoon at a time, until you form a dough.
-Knead the dough on a floured surface for about 8-10 minutes until smooth.
-Wrap in plastic wrap and let it rest for at least 30 minutes.
+Mix flour and salt in a big bowl.
+Make a well in the middle and crack the egg in.
+Stir the flour into the egg with a fork.
+Add water a bit at a time until the dough forms.
+Knead it on a floured surface for 8–10 minutes until its smooth.
+Wrap it in plastic and let it rest 30 minutes.

 2. Prepare the Filling